U.S. Air Force moves toward common satellite control system

 Lockheed, Raytheon and other big players in the military satellite market, such as Boeing Co and Northrop Grumman Corp, are eager for news about the Air Force's plans.

-Smaller companies such as Harris Corp and commercial providers such as Intelsat Corp [INTHBT.UL] also see opportunities.
+Smaller companies such as Harris Corp and commercial providers such as Intelsat Corp also see opportunities.

 Hyten told the conference this week that developing a separate ground system for each separate satellite program was the "dumbest thing in the world" and change was overdue.